 The free file information forum can help you find out how to remove it.
 If you have additional information about this file, please leave a comment or a suggestion for other users.

 The process itself does not provide any dependable information about its developer or its associated software.

-This .dll file is a Browser Helper Object (BHO) that runs automatically every time you start your Internet browser.
-BHOs are not stopped by personal firewalls, because they are identified by the firewall as your browser itself.
+This .dll file is a Browser Helper Object (BHO) that runs automatically every time you start your web browser.
+BHOs are not stopped by personal firewalls, because they are identified by the firewall as part of the browser itself.
 BHOs are often used by adware and spyware.
-IDs used by this BHO are 93C6313C-9DB4-4694-8BD0-E378C573A9AD or C25FA7CE-23EA-4271-A66D-06C4D5C22F78 or 51 more variants.
+IDs used by this BHO include 93C6313C-9DB4-4694-8BD0-E378C573A9AD or C25FA7CE-23EA-4271-A66D-06C4D5C22F78 or 51 more variants.
 There is no file information.
 The program has no visible window.
 There is no detailed description of this service.
 The jkkll.dll file is not a Windows core file.
 Jkkll.dll is located in the Windows folder, but it is not a Windows core file.
-It is able to monitor Internet browsers.
-Jkkll.dll is able to monitor applications, manipulate other programs and record inputs.
+It is able to monitor web browsers.
+Jkkll.dll is able to monitor applications, manipulate other programs and record keyboard and mouse inputs.
 Therefore the technical security rating is 93% dangerous.

 Recommended: Identify jkkll.dll related errors

 If jkkll.dll is located in the Windows Temp folder, the security rating is 100% dangerous.
 The file size is 289,280 bytes.
 There is no information about the author of the file.
 The program is not visible.
 Jkkll.dll is able to record keyboard inputs.
 The service has no detailed description.
 The process starts upon Windows startup (see Registry key: Run).
 It is not a Windows system file. jkkll.dll appears to be a compressed file.